JannekGundlach/PROVER-M/README.md

 ---

-###Output
+### Output
 **GUI live feed**
 - Time
 - Cloud radius
 - Stripping volume
 - Cloud width
 - Cloud height
 - Settling volume
 **Output file**
 - Cloud parameters as textfile
 - Stripped and settled sediments as textfile
 - Cloud and sediment variables as .mat files

-###Functionality (Flow chart)
+### Functionality (Flow chart)
-	\- An overview of the functionality of the program code in the form of a flow chart can be found \[here](link to paper).
+- An overview of the functionality of the program code in the form of a flow chart can be found \[here](link to paper).

 ### Necessary packages

-Included in the download are the following files:
+Included in the scr-directory are the following files:
-	\- main_appDesigner.mlapp
+- *PROVER_M.mlapp*
-		\- A MATLAB App that starts the graphical user interface (GUI), for input parameters, simulation start and live feed.
+	- A MATLAB App that starts the graphical user interface (GUI), for input parameters, simulation start and live feed.
-	\- prover_m_main.m
+- *prover_m_main.m*
-		\- Main program code, where the bookkeeping of the cloud and ambient parameters occurs.
+	- Main program code, where the bookkeeping of the cloud and ambient parameters occurs.
-	\- prover_m_rk4.m
+- *prover_m_rk4.m*
-		\- Parameter gradients are approximated utilizing the Runge-Kutta 4th order method in this numerical solver function.
+	- Parameter gradients are approximated utilizing the Runge-Kutta 4th order method in this numerical solver function.
-	\- prover_m_phase1.m
+- *prover_m_phase1.m*
-		\- The addressed variables in the phase of convective descent are calculated using the conservation equations.
+	- The addressed variables in the phase of convective descent are calculated using the conservation equations.
-	\- prover_m_phase2.m
+- *prover_m_phase2.m*
-		\- The addressed variables in the phase of dynamic collapse are calculated using the energy concept equations.
+	- The addressed variables in the phase of dynamic collapse are calculated using the energy concept equations.

 ### License